dask/distributed/docs/source/killed.rst

 Note the special case of ``KilledWorker``: this means that a particular task was tried on a worker, and it died, and then the same task was sent to another worker, which also died.
-After a configurable number of deaths, Dask decides to blame the task itself, and returns this exception.
+After a configurable number of deaths (config key " ``distributed.scheduler.allowed-failures``), Dask decides to blame the task itself, and returns this exception.

 In every case, the first place to look for further information is the logs of the given worker, which may well give a complete description of what happened.
-These logs are printed by the worker to it's "standard output", which may be the text console from which you launched the worker, or some logging system maintained by the cluster infrastructure.
+These logs are printed by the worker to its "standard error", which may appear in the text console from which you launched the worker, or some logging system maintained by the cluster infrastructure.